Bachelor of Arts Psychology

 SL 1-6 Service and Experiential Learning (non-credit)

-In addition, all Bachelor of Arts degree require the completion of Briercrest's core curriculum.
+In addition, all Bachelor of Arts degrees require the completion of Briercrest's core curriculum.